19 Dec Top 21 Best Anime School Girls [2021]

 Instead of simply focusing on this particular trait, however, we should instead mention how her teenage persona actually represents a mild-mannered version of the typical anime school girl.

 In fact, she maybe just a bit too calm at times, especially when the situation creates panic in the very heroes that are supposed to save the day.
-Needless to say, this is exactly what fuels her popularity, very much understandably so.

-10. Ai Hayasaka (Kaguya-sama wa Kokurasetai)
+10. AI Hayasaka (Kaguya-sama WA Kokurasetai)

 Nope, not even Chika remotely comes close to the power level of Ai’s school girl aura.
 We all know that it is mostly a façade, but it is a public personality that she decided to create.
-Do we even need to explain her fashion sense, way of speaking, obsession for phone messaging, and tactical gossip?

 She’s got the school girl personality tweaking down to a science.
 Though in reality, bits and pieces of her otherwise fake persona are actually already leaking out as we speak.